William Hickey (actor)

-William Edward Hickey (September 19, 1927 – June 29, 1997) was an American actor.
+William Edward Hickey (September 19, 1927 – June 29, 1997) was an American actor and acting teacher.
 He is best known for his Academy Award-nominated role as Don Corrado Prizzi in the John Huston film Prizzi's Honor (1985), as well as Uncle Lewis in National Lampoon's Christmas Vacation (1989) and the voice of Dr. Finkelstein in Tim Burton's The Nightmare Before Christmas (1993).

 Early life

 Hickey was born in Brooklyn, New York, the son of Edward and Nora Hickey, both of Irish descent.
 He had an older sister, Dorothy Finn.
 Hickey began acting on the radio in 1938.

 He grew up in Flatbush, Brooklyn, and Richmond Hill, Queens.

 Career

 Hickey had a long, distinguished career in film, television, and on stage.
 He began his career as a child actor on the variety stage and made his Broadway debut as a walk-on in the 1951 production of George Bernard Shaw's Saint Joan, starring Uta Hagen.
 He performed often during the golden age of television, including appearances on Studio One and the Philco Playhouse.
 His most important contribution to the arts, however, remains his teaching career at the HB Studio in Greenwich Village, founded by Herbert Berghof.
 George Segal, Jeanie Columbo, Sandy Dennis, Barbra Streisand, Cyprienne Gabel, and Sandra McClain all studied under him.
 He kept a flask behind the sink in the basement studio of HB where he taught.
 He stated it helped him cope with bad acting.
 He was a staple of Ben Bagley's New York musical revues; he can be heard on several of the recordings, notably Decline and Fall of the Entire World as Seen Through the Eyes of Cole Porter.

 Notable for his unique, gravelly voice and somewhat offbeat appearance, Hickey, in his later years, was often cast in "cantankerous-but-clever old man" roles.
 His characters, who sometimes exuded an underlying air of the macabre, usually had the last laugh over their more sprightly co-stars.
 His early roles was that of a suspect in the 1968 film The Boston Strangler, as well as a historian in Little Big Man (1970) and a gangster in Mikey & Nicky (1976).

-One of his most notable onscreen role was that of the gravelly voiced Don Corrado Prizzi in Prizzi's Honor (1985), for which he was nominated for the Academy Award for Best Supporting Actor.
+One of his most notable onscreen roles was that of the gravelly voiced Don Corrado Prizzi in Prizzi's Honor (1985), for which he was nominated for the Academy Award for Best Supporting Actor.
 Hickey portrayed Don Corrado as sharp-witted and cunning, despite his frail physical state, and shared key scenes with Anjelica Huston and Jack Nicholson.
 His subsequent roles included Al Pacino's father in Sea of Love (1989), the master puppeteer in Puppet Master (1989), Uncle Lewis in National Lampoon's Christmas Vacation (1989), the voice of Dr. Finkelstein in Tim Burton's The Nightmare Before Christmas (1993), and Debra Winger's father in Forget Paris (1995).